Skip to main content

 Exposing Raccoon To make Raccoon accessible to the public, you need to setup the Kubernetes service and ingress.
 This setup may vary according to your need.
 There is plenty ingress controller you can choose.
 But first, you need to make sure that Websocket works with your choice of ingress controller.

-Integrating With Telegraf There are 2 options to integrate with Telegraf.
-One is to have Telegraf as separate service another is to have Telegraf as a sidecar.
+There are 2 options to integrate with Telegraf.
+One is to have Telegraf as a separate service and another is to have Telegraf as a sidecar.
 To have telegraf as a sidecar, you only need to add another configmap and another Telegraf container on the deployment above.
 You can add the container under spec.template.spec.containers.
 Then, you can use default METRIC_STATSD_ADDRESS which is :8125.
 Following is an example of Telegraf manifests that push to Influxdb.

 deployment.yaml